Vayl, Disciple of Everblight

 Feat - Cat & Mouse

-At the end of your turn, each other friendly Legion model in Vayl's CTRL range can make a full advance.
+At the end of your turn, each other friendly Legion model in Vayl's control range can make a full advance.
 Models cannot be targeted by free strikes during this movement.

 Thoughts on Vayl1